heroku/heroku-buildpack-space-proxy/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/heroku-buildpack-space-proxy)

-Note: The rest of this readme assumes you have set your app name as `$app` in your shell, like so `app=my-proxy`.

 ### buildpack

 this repo is usable as a buildpack. it will add an nginx proxy to your app, available at `space-proxy/bin/space-proxy`.